usuaero/Optix/README.txt

     - Specifies whether a given step in the optimization must result in a decrease in the penatly function.
 Setting this to false may help convergence of some problems and speed computation.
 Defaults to true.

+    hess_init(float,optional)
+    - Sets the value of the Hessian to hess_init*[I] for the first iteration of the BFGS update.
+Increasing this value may help speed convergence of some problems, but this is not recommended in most cases.
+Behavior is not stable if this value is less than 1.
+Defaults to 1.

 --------------------------------------------------------------------
 FILE OUTPUTS